quanrd/vcfAnno/README.md

 Note: vcfAnno does not separate multiallelic variants.
-The allele frequencies in AF column are directly obtained from the ANNOVAR ExAC database which is a little bit older than AF_get_from_API.
+The allele frequencies in AF column are directly obtained from the ANNOVAR ExAC database which is a little bit older than AF_get_from_API which were obtained using ExAC REST API.